nih-at/NeoPop-SDL/README.md

 as the master distribution site.

-Send comments, bug reports, and praise to nih@giga.or.at.
+Send comments, bug reports, and praise to neopop-sdl@nih.at.